kanaka/kanaka.github.io/content/blog/litellm-agent-in-six-steps/litellm-agent-in-six-steps.md

 `read_file` tool that is passed to the `completion` API.
 Instead of creating a new definition for each tool that we want to support, we can use python's introspection to generate this definition from the python functions themselves.
+The `inspect.signature` function returns detailed information about each parameter of a python function.
+We use this information to construct the map of parameter map needed for the `completion` call.

-Define a function that that takes a map of tools names to functions and returns the tools parameter value needed for the `completion` API:
+Define a function that that takes a map of tools names to functions and returns the `tools` value needed for the `completion` API:

 ```python
 import inspect